Akhenaten and the Kikuyu People of Kenya - more than meets the eye

-According to Collier J. (1970, p.
-252), this dynasty was started by Akhenaten’s ancestor, Ahmosis in 1559 BC.
-Collier (1970, p.33) suggests that Akhenaten’s ancestors were from Arabia, Asia Minor or Syria but she does not explain how she formed that opinion.
+According to Collier J. (1970), this dynasty was started by Akhenaten’s ancestor, Ahmosis in 1559 BC.
+Collier (1970) suggests that Akhenaten’s ancestors were from Arabia, Asia Minor or Syria but she does not explain how she formed that opinion.
 Akhenaten's features are clearly negroid as are those of his son Tutankhamen.

-It has bee suggested that Akhenaten's mummy may be in Egypt in what is referred to as KV55:
+It has been suggested that Akhenaten's mummy may be in Egypt in what is referred to as KV55:

-"It is now generally believed that the mummy found inside the tomb was Amenhetep IV/Akhenaten." (http://www.thebanmappingproject.com/sites/browse_tomb_869.html)
+"It is now generally believed that the mummy found inside the tomb was Amenhotep IV/Akhenaten." (http://www.thebanmappingproject.com/sites/browse_tomb_869.html)

 I wish to state that his mummy or remains may never be found in Egypt.
-It is more likely in Ethiopia or Lamu island.
-When Akehnaten disappeared from Egypt around 1362 BC, a young boy took over the throne.
-For a nine year old to take a throne without an elaborate burial of his predecessor is an indication that the man fled but did not die.
+It is more likely in Ethiopia , Lamu island or even Mt.
+Kenya.
+When Akhenaten disappeared from Egypt around in the 1300s BC, a young boy took over the throne.
+For a nine year old to take a throne without an elaborate burial of his predecessor is an indication that the man fled alive.

 Below is a list of the months in Coptic, which is close to the language spoken in the New Kingdom.